 An integration of DNS over HTTPS is possible for Windows 10 and 11.
 You can pretty effortlessly turn on DNS over HTTPS and test it by tweaking EnableAutoDoh DWORD in Registry.
 As of writing this, it is a part of the Windows Insiders Program only and stable version users need to wait for it.
 DNS over HTTPS (in short DoH) assists you to avoid ISP monitoring.
 In simple terms, DoH prevents ISPs from tracking users’ activities by modifying the default DNS service.

 This feature was already integrated into popular browsers like Edge, Chrome, Firefox, etc but you can implement it as a system-wide setting in Windows 10.
-However, to make it possible in Win 10, ensure your Microsoft Account is a part of Windows Insider Dev Channel.
+However, to make it possible in Win 10 and 11, ensure your Microsoft Account is a part of Windows Insider Dev Channel.
 Once your system satisfies this requirement, verify that it is running Build 19628 or higher.
 Now walk through the given steps to enable and test this feature.

 Turn on DNS over HTTPS EnableAutoDoh

-Here is How to Turn on DNS over HTTPS EnableAutoDoh in Windows 10 –
+Here is How to Turn on DNS over HTTPS EnableAutoDoh in Windows 11 or 10 –

 Stage 1 – Modify Registry Editor

 - Type regedit on the taskbar search box and press Enter.

 - Once you access Registry Editor, head to the below-mentioned path –